davidcassany/elemental/docs/building-linux-image.md

 ## Create an Installer Media

 Elemental supports creating installation media in the form of live ISOs or RAW disk images.
-In both cases they are almost the same.
+Content-wise they both are almost the same.
+The difference is that ISO installs to a target disk device and the RAW disk resets to factory from a recovery partition.

-The difference is the ISO installs to a target disk device and the RAW disk resets to factory from a recovery partition.
+The ISO image includes EFI binaries and bootloader setup, the OS image (as a squashfs image) and the installation assets (configuration script and drop-in files overlayed over the OS).

-Content wise both supports include the same content, the ISO image includes EFI binaries and bootloader setup, the OS image (as a squashfs image) and the installation assets (configuration script and drop-in files overlayed over the OS).
-The RAW image includes the ESP partition with the EFI binaries and the bootloader setup and a recovery partition including the OS image (again as an squashfs image) together with the installation assets.
+The RAW image includes the ESP partition with the EFI binaries, the bootloader setup and a recovery partition including the OS image (again as an squashfs image) together with the installation assets.

-On both supports the image boots like a live OS system based on tmpfs overlayfs.
-Boot relies on the `dmsquash-live` dracut module for live booting.
+Regardless of whether the artifact is an ISO or a RAW disk, the respective image boots like a live OS system based on tmpfs overlayfs.
+The boot process relies on the `dmsquash-live` dracut module for live booting.

 To create a self installer image, you should prepare and include a specific set of configuration assets.
 These include: